AlexanderHenzi/isodistrreg/README.md

 ## Usage Examples

-The following basic example shows how to use IDR for precipitation forecast calibration.
+The following basic example illustrates how to use IDR to calibrate forecasts of accumulated precipitation.

 ``` r
 library(isodistrreg)